METS-Programme/ugandaemr-usermanual/upgrading.md

 `@mysql -ppassword`
 password is the password of the root account, and there is no space after the -p
 2. Doubleclick the upgradedatabase file
-#### upgradedatabase has an error 2003 - Can't connect to MySQL server on local host (10061) before database.sql script

 ## Upgrading from OpenMRS 1.9.x
 ## Adding a new module